dimostoilov/hcp-portal-service-for-pcm/README.md

 # Welcome to SAP Cloud Platform, Portal Service - Partner Channel Management Configuration Guide

-The SAP Cloud Platform, portal service for Partner Channel Management configuration guide provides all you need to deploy a PCM solution on your SCP account and connect it to your SAP Cloud for Customer (C4C) tenant and SAP Cloud Identity (SCI) tenant.
+The SAP Cloud Platform, portal service for Partner Channel Management configuration guide provides all you need to deploy a PCM solution on your SCP account and connect it to your SAP Cloud for Customer (C4C) tenant and Identity Authentication tenant.

-PCM solution configuration video is now published on the portals YouTube channel - https://youtu.be/9awGnMUcuAk

 ## How to Deploy the Partner Channel Management Solution
 This guide will show you how to download the partner channel management solution from the SAP SCP, portal service GitHub repository and deploy it to your account.